KSExcel Reference

 ksWrite(data, target?, namedRange?)

 Writes a 2D array to a range.
-Optionally creates an Excel Table and named range.

 async ksWrite(data, target?, namedRange = true) → Promise<WriteResult>